Classification & Pay

 To review your Student Employees training requirements please visit Training & Development or visit the CSU Learn page.
 For questions please contact Kimberly McField at (209) 667-3648 or by email at firstname.lastname@example.org.

 Frequently Asked Questions:

-Q: Can my student employee work full-time over the summer if he/she is taking a summer class?
+Q: Can my student employee work if they have graduated?

 Q: Are student employees subject to background checks?

 A: It depends on the job and if the student has had a background check previously.
 Student employees are subject to background checks if either of the following applies:

 - The student employee will be entering a new position working in direct contact with minor children (as required by law), and/or if they will have access to information that is classified as Level 1 - Confidential (see CSU Policy 8065.S02, pg.
 64)